Tallow Balm Recipe (3-Ingredients!)

 Violet’s Tips for Applying

 Tallow balm is extremely rich, so you only need to use a small amount at a time.
-It makes a fantastic tallow face cream or body lotion.
+It makes a fantastic face cream or body lotion.

-If you try this tallow balm, let me know in the comments!
-Tag me on Instagram @violet_rightathome
+If you try this recipe, snap a photo and tag me on Instagram @violet_rightathome

-Tallow Balm
+3-Ingredient Tallow Balm

 Course: Clean Living

-Yield: 2 4 ounce jars (filled to the top)
+Servings: 2 4 ounce jars (filled to the top)

 Author: Violet Parcha